aragon/aragon-wiki/docs/jobs/openings/DAC-UX_Designer.md

 [Aragon](https://aragon.org/) is an open source, decentralized, project fighting for the freedom to organize.
 We believe that decentralized organizations can solve the world's worst problems.

-As part of the ongoing efforts to build out the Aragon infrastructure, the Aragon Foundation is [collaborating with Giveth](https://blog.aragon.org/aragon-dac-a-new-community-effort-to-foster-aragons-development-led-by-giveth/) to build out a second core team that will help end-users experiment with the Aragon stack.
+As part of the ongoing efforts to build out the Aragon infrastructure, the Aragon Association is [collaborating with Giveth](https://blog.aragon.org/aragon-dac-a-new-community-effort-to-foster-aragons-development-led-by-giveth/) to build out a second core team that will help end-users experiment with the Aragon stack.
 We're looking for an experienced UX Designer to lead the creation of revolutionary governance modules.

 We expect this position to hold a leadership role (different than a management role) in a flat organization.